conan-io/docs/reference/config_files/profiles.rst

 This section allows the user to redefine requires of recipes.
 This can be useful when a package can be changed by a similar one like `zlib` and `zlibng`.
 It is also useful to solve conflicts, or to replace some dependencies by system alternatives wrapped in another Conan package recipe.

-References listed under this section work as a **literal replacement of requires in recipes**, and is is done as the very first step before any other processing of recipe requirements, without processing them or checking for conflicts.
+References listed under this section work as a **literal replacement of requires in recipes**, and is done as the very first step before any other processing of recipe requirements, without processing them or checking for conflicts.

 As an example, we could define `zlibng` as a replacement for the typical `zlib`:abbr: